oramirezperera/Basic_Python_Platzi/README.md

 ## Is_prime

 Using the things before and the continue, break statements, I created two programs where you input a number and they return if the number is prime or not.

+## Videogame

+### Guess the number!
+This program uses loops and a step counter so you can guess the number that the computer is thinking.
+Can you beat the marvelous computer?